kartonfarkas/api_docs/source/suite/emails/launch_unsubscribe.rst

      -
    * - uid
      - string
-     - Identifies a contact, a randomly generated string.
+     - Identifies a contact; is displayed as a randomly generated string.
      -

 Request Example